OWASP/owasp-mastg/Document/Testcases/0x01d_OMTG-NET_Android.md

 - [7] http://www.cert.org/download/mitm/CERT_Tapioca.ova
 - [8] https://insights.sei.cmu.edu/cert/2014/09/-finding-android-ssl-vulnerabilities-with-cert-tapioca.html

-### OMTG-NET-003: Test SSL Pinning
+### OMTG-NET-004: Test SSL Pinning

 #### Overview

 Certificate pinning allows to hard-code in the client the certificate that is known to be used by the server.
 This technique is used to reduce the threat of a rogue CA and CA compromise.
 Pinning the server’s certificate take the CA out of games.
 Mobile applications that implements certificate pinning only have to connect to a limited numbers of server, so a small list of trusted CA can be hard-coded in the application.

-#### White-box Testing
+#### White-box Testing (older android versions)

 The process to implement the SSL pinning involves three main steps outlined below:

 1. Obtain a certificate for the desired host
-1. Make sure certificate is in .bks format
+2. Make sure certificate is in .bks format
-1. Pin the certificate to an instance of the default Apache Httpclient.
+3. Pin the certificate to an instance of the default Apache Httpclient.

 To analyze the correct implementations of the SSL pinning the HTTP client should: